 Price: Free / $7.50

 Powerlifter is a weightlifting log specifically for bodybuilders.
 It features the basics.
 That includes tracking, logging, and some exercise routines, although not a whole ton.
-The app also features some fun stuff like automatically increasing your weights every week, a max rep calculator, and a 5-3-1 calculator in case you want to go the Wendler route.
-It doesn’t have tools for runners or any other cardio activities and that makes this a decent all-in-one option for weightlifters.
+The app also features some fun stuff like automatically increasing your weights every week, a max rep calculator, and a 5-3-1 calculator if you want to go the Wendler route.
+It doesn’t have tools for runners or any other cardio activities, making this a decent all-in-one option for weightlifters.
 The free version comes with most of the features.
 You can get everything along with no ads for a single $7.50 in-app purchase.

 Pro Gym Workout